jsjoeio/web3-cheatsheet/README.md

 # Contributing

-Contributions welcome.
+Contributions welcome and encouraged.
 Feel free to submit a PR!